mviereck/microscopy-tools/README.md

 ## stackshooter
 GUI for foto stacking with a stepper motor controlled by an Arduino and a camera connected on USB.
-Beta stage, in active development.
 Note: The user must be in group `dialout` to access the Arduino.

+Beta stage, in development, needs severe rework.

 Features:
  - Camera control with `gphoto2` for preview videos and tethered shooting.